williamlamjy/mTracker/docs/DeveloperGuide.md

 ## Implementation

 ### Add instrument feature
 The add instrument functionality is mainly handled by the `console` and `commands` components.
-Within the `parser` component, the `InputParser` class implements the method `InputParser#getAddInstrumentParameters()`.
+Within the `console` component, the `InputParser` class implements the method `InputParser#getAddInstrumentParameters()`.
 This method calls `AddInstrumentParser#filterByInstrumentType()` which will then guide the user through the process of adding a new instrument.